madeleinewoodbury/flask-file-uploader/README.md

 # Flask File Uploader

 A simple application that allows users to register and upload images to cloudinary.
-The app uses Flask and MySQL.
+The app uses Flask and MySQL and the Cloudinary API.

 #### 1. Install requirements